jonatancisneros/TransferLearningTFM/README.md

 ### Technologies used.

-There are technologies like Azure blob storage that I chose because of the ability to acquire free credits as a student together with my prior experience in using them.
+There are technologies like Azure blob storage that I selected based on my experience and my ability to acquire free credits as a student.

 1. Azure blob Storage
 I have used blob storage to upload all the images used for several runs.